Cuz77/boston_airbnb/README.md

 Categorical variables has been transformed accordingly:
 - one-hot encoding has been processed for nominal features
-- a feature containing list of available amenities has been transformed into a list of unique values before one-hot encoding
+- a feature containing list of available amenities has been transformed into a list of unique values before performing one-hot encoding
-- missing values have been replaced with 0s denoting a lack of option
+- missing values have been replaced with 0s in a separate column denoting a lack of given option since lack of information can impact user behaviour

 Numerical variables has been transformed accordingly:
-- missing values have been replaced with means
+- missing values have been replaced with means to not loose data
+- 98% of listings do not show square feet so that feature has been dropped